davidvh/argocd/infrastructure/readme.md

 The current design uses Cloudflare as the Certificate Issuer, though Cert-Manager does support other options.

+## CloudNative Postgresql Operator

+The CloudNative Postgresql Operator allows the dynamic provisioning and management of Postgresql databases.

+When a service requires a database it can define the requirements and load the connection secret to connect to the created database.

 ## LLDAP

 LLDAP is a simplified LDAP provider.
 This allows centralized storage of credentials that can be used by other services to authenticate access.
 This LDAP provider will be used as the backend whereever possible, so that usernames and passowrds should be automatically kept in sync for all of the hosted services.